How to Live Frugally on One Income in 2022

 Creating a meal plan around cheaper ingredients can help you lower your food cost.
 For example, if avocados are expensive, find cheaper alternatives so you can pocket the extra dollars.

-What I usually do is check out the store circulars to have an idea on what I could buy for the week that are cheaper.
+What I usually do is check out the store circulars to have an idea of what I can buy for the week that is cheaper.
 Then, I create a meal plan around the cheaper ingredients!

-If you are new to meal planning or too busy to create your weekly meal plan, there’s a cheap service called the $5 Meal Plan which can help you get started.
+If you are new to meal planning or are too busy to create your weekly meal plan, there’s a cheap service called the $5 Meal Plan that can help you get started.

-For only $5 a month, Erin from the $5 Meal Plan will email your weekly BUDGET meal plan where each delicious meal will only cost $2 per person or $5 per family, thus helping you save money and time.
+For only $5 a month, Erin from the $5 Meal Plan will email your weekly BUDGET meal plan with each delicious meal costing only $2 per person or $5 per family, thus helping you save money and time.

 You can try their 14-day free trial here to see if it works for you.
 Otherwise, cancel your subscription before the trial ends.